-TSAC policy requires the institution to certify that each recipient's aid, when combined with other resources, does not exceed the student's need.
-If a situation arises in which a student's aid and resources exceed the cost of attendance, the financial aid office must reduce or cancel the award to prevent an overaward.
+TSAC policy requires the institution to certify that each recipient's aid, when combined with other resources, does not exceed the student's cost of attendance.
+If a situation arises in which a student's aid and resources exceed the cost of attendance, the financial aid office must reduce or cancel the award to prevent an over-award.

 In the event of an over-award due to eligibility or enrollment, the student's account is adjusted and funds are returned to TSAC.
-The HOPE Coordinator, or other Financial Aid Administrator, is responsible for the return of funds if adjustments are made.
+The Lottery Coordinator, or other financial aid administrator, is responsible for the return of funds if adjustments are made.

 Documentation received concerning TSAA awards is kept electronically as well as certain specific documentation kept on hand in locked filing areas.
-The Lottery Coordinator creates a spreadsheet on her hard-drive to regularly compare with E-Grands and the Business Office.
+The Lottery Coordinator creates a spreadsheet on her hard drive to regularly compare with Fast and the Business Office.
 Funds are reconciled per term.